-- The antiviral ribavarin is of no value, although antibiotics may be required for secondary infection.
+- The antiviral ribavarin is not beneficial, although antibiotics may be required for secondary infection.

-- In HCPS, the use of extracorporeal membrane oxygenation (ECMO) in decompensated patients has also been shown to be beneficial.
+- In HPS, intubation and respiratory support may be required.
+The use of extracorporeal membrane oxygenation (ECMO) in decompensated patients has also been shown to be beneficial.
 ECMO supports the failing heart and lungs long enough to allow recovery.

-- HCPS has a mortality of about 35%.
-HFRS may cause less severe infections.
-However, Dobrova and Hantaan viruses cause a more severe HFRS with a mortality rate of up to 15%.
+- HFRS is most often less severe but can also be catastrophic.
+However, Dobrova and Hantaan viruses have a mortality rate of up to 15%.

 Hantavirus is a zoonosis.
 Contact with infected rodents or their excreta is the means of spread.

-- The virus is fragile and can easily be killed by fat solvents (alcohol), household detergents, disinfectants and bleach.
-Thus, thorough wetting before cleaning (using gloves) is effective.
+- The virus can easily be killed by fat solvents (alcohol), detergents, disinfectants and bleach.
+Thus, wetting before cleaning (using gloves) is effective.

-- Based on current human population growth and development trends, hantavirus diseases will become more common in the near future unless public health measures are taken to curtail or eliminate rodents from human communities.
+- Based on current human population growth and development trends, Hantavirus diseases are likely to become more common unless public health measures are taken to reduce rodent numbers in human communities.

-- In 1993 the unknown hantavirus (named Muerto Canyon virus - later changed to Sin Nombre - that is, Spanish for 'no name') and the rodent reservoir (deer mouse Paromyscus maniculatus) were identified.
-This was six months after an outbreak of unexplained pulmonary illness in 'The Four Corners area' of the USA - ie Arizona, New Mexico, Colorado, and Utah.
+- In 1993 a Hantavirus named Muerto Canyon virus - later changed to sin nombre virus (SNV) - and its rodent reservoir (the deer mouse Paromyscus maniculatus) were identified.
+This was six months after an outbreak of unexplained pulmonary illness in the Southern USA (Arizona, New Mexico, Colorado and Utah).

-- Retrospective serological investigations on unexplained pulmonary deaths, put the earliest proven case in 1959, though it is recognised in Navajo Indian medical traditions (associated with mice).
+- Retrospective serological investigations on unexplained pulmonary deaths put the earliest proven case in 1959, although the condition is recognised in older Navajo Indian medical traditions as being associated with mice.

 Further reading & references